sheng-liang/rio/docs/README.md

 ###### Riofile example

-Rio allows you to define a file called `Riofile`. `Riofile` allows you define rio services and configmap is a friendly way with `docker-compose` syntax.
+Rio allows you to define a file called `Riofile`. `Riofile` allows you define rio services, configmap is a friendly way with `docker-compose` syntax.
 For example, to define a nginx application with conf

 ```yaml